After you have been assessed as eligible for a home care package, follow this pathway to access and manage your services:

 Your service provider must work with you to design a care plan based on your needs and provide you with an individual budget that sets out the total funds available and how they will be used.

-The Home Care Agreement must be signed before your home care package services start.
+You must enter into a Home Care Agreement before your home care package services start.

-If you cannot sign a Home Care Agreement because of any physical or medical problems, another person representing you may enter the agreement on your behalf.
+If you cannot enter into a Home Care Agreement because of any physical or medical problems, another person representing you may enter the agreement on your behalf.

 The service provider should always be able to provide proof that an ‘in-principle’ agreement is in place.
 This may include: